 We offer community education workshops to enrich and empower area residents who may not be able to participate in our residential programming.
 The workshops are designed to offer the skills & knowledge people need for their journey toward sustainable living.
 Offered on Sundays, either as a half-day or a full-day of lecture and hands-on training, we invite experts to come to our campus and teach in their area of expertise, from small animal husbandry to wildcrafting, beekeeping to medicinal herb gardening.

 Community education is offered on a donation-basis and a sliding scale basis, depending on an individual’s ability to pay.
 Please see your event description to see which tuition rate is listed for your event.
-Some workshops, classes, or discussions are donation-based, while half-day workshops (4 hours) on hard-skills are $25 to $50 in advance when you register, and $30 to $55 day of the event, and full-day hard-skills workshops are $45 to $90.
+Some workshops, classes, or discussions are donation-based, while half-day workshops (4 hours) on hard-skills are $25 to $50 sliding scale in advance when you register, and $30 to $55 at the door.
+Full-day workshops are $45 to $90.

 During the summer months, our workshop programming slows down due to low participation.
 We will be hosting a few workshops during the warm sunny months, but our regular programming runs from October to April.

 - Supervised children under 12 are free!